 In Kenya, as in many countries, adolescent girls are at risk of experiencing life-changing violations, including forced early marriage, sexual and gender-based violence, unplanned pregnancy, and female genital cutting.

-Such pressures are insurmountable without knowledge of their bodies and rights; yet, there is no mandated menstrual and reproductive health education (MRHE) curriculum to deliver this critical help.
+Such pressures are insurmountable without knowledge of their bodies and rights; yet, there is no mandated menstrual and reproductive health education (MRHE) to deliver this critical help.

 If girls cannot get answers to their questions about puberty, or the tools for decision-making, they cannot make informed decisions in social or sexual relationships.
 Compounding this challenge, 65% of girls in Kenya cannot regularly access sanitary pads to manage their periods.

 Menstrual product deprivation has been directly linked to high-risk sexual activity which only further entrenches negative gender norms.